 Beware of phishing attempts

 Basically, phishing means to lure you in using deceptive techniques.
-A phishing scam might send emails out mimicking an established exchange by holding a ‘special promotion’.
+A phishing scam might send emails out mimicking an established exchange that is holding a promotion or sale.
 They then direct victims to a fake site (which looks just like the original site, except the URL is different).
 There, the user puts in their username and password thinking it’s the legit exchange.

 Keep only the money you plan to actively trade on the exchange

 It might seem easy to just keep your stash in one place.
 But don’t let that place be an exchange (See hard wallets, below).
-This year alone, there’s been a big exchange hack almost every month.
-These are not just happening on obscure exchanges, but also on more established projects like Binance.
+In 2019 alone, there was a big exchange hack almost every month.
+These were not just happening on obscure exchanges, but also on more established projects like Binance.
 While Binance has a fund to ‘insure’ against hacks and keep their users’ funds SAFU, not all exchanges do this.

 Study exchange ratings from several sources